-Last week I talked about why I’ve decided to call this blog “Line upon line.”
-Today, I want to explain the new logo that you can see at the top of this blog.
+In the past, I talked about why I’ve decided to call this blog “Line upon line.”
+Today, I want to explain the logo that you can see at the top of this blog.

-As I mentioned before, I have been blogging for many years at Rebecca Reads.
+As I mentioned before, before I began homeschooling, I blogged for many years at Rebecca Reads.
 That has been my personal space for discussing the books I’ve read — and I sure do love to read!
 My logo at that blog has used red as a main line in everything since the beginning.
 Red is my favorite color.
 I designed a logo that represented an open book.

-When I decided on this blog, I was not sure what to do, but I knew I wanted to correlate to my other blog, so I stayed with the book.
-I changed the book’s cover to a light blue.
+When I decided on this blog, I was not sure what to do, but I knew I wanted to correlate to my other blog.
+For me, homeschooling my kids feels a natural extension of my love of reading.
+Reading and learning go hand in hand.

 As I thought about what homeschooling means, I decided to emphasize that it is no longer the independent activity that reading is for me personally.
 Rather, it is a family matter, a parenting matter.
 It is a group journey towards learning.
 Hence the book now has three faces peering over the pages.
-The three circles are different — different colors, different sizes, different perspectives.
+The three circles are different — different sizes, different perspectives.
 Each person comes to a text in a different way.
-Sometimes I’ll be the one getting the most, sometimes my son, and someday my daughter.
-(For now, I’ll say that the three circles are me and my two children.
-Maybe someday I’ll have to add another circle.)
+Sometimes I’ll be the one getting the most, sometimes my son, and someday my daughters.
+The circles are my three kids, or me reading with some kids.

 I also like how the faces are round.
 Raising well-rounded children is a goal in homeschooling and teaching in general.
 Besides, there is something ironic about teaching well rounded children in lines…and I do teach line upon line, precept upon precept, one day at a time to get to that well rounded result.